nhoizey/HTML5-Titles-Inception/README.md

 This is where [HTML5 Titles Inception](https://github.com/nhoizey/HTML5-Titles-Inception) tries to help, with a (not so) little CSS that you can extend.

+It shows how to style ‘<h1>‘-‘<h3>‘ elements according to the number of sectioning elements they are embeded into.

 Fortunately, tools such as [LESS](http://lesscss.org/) and [SASS](http://sass-lang.com/) exist, so that you don't have to put the whole CSS mess into your files.

 Be careful about performance through when using such complex selectors in your CSS.

+HTML5 Titles Inception is inspired by Paul Rouget's [-moz-any selector tutorial](http://cas.im/moz-any-selector) and  Rob Reyes's [5 levels of Inception](http://cas.im/5-levels-inception).